maybebyte/anthesis/linux-cant-do-x.md

 # "Linux can't do X"

-I'll take off my OpenBSD hat for a moment to address something that's bothered me for a while.

-People are quick to suggest a system is incapable of something;
-sometimes, these people have never booted the system they're criticizing.

-Linux is denounced in many areas, from gaming to photo editing to user-friendliness, yet in reality it's sufficient for most people's needs.
-If [a 77-year-old grandma can learn how to use Linux](https://old.reddit.com/r/linux/comments/gxlkuw/i_recently_taught_my_grandma_77_linux/), you can learn how to use it, too.
+People are quick to suggest a system is incapable of something.
+Often I see things online saying that Linux is terrible compared to Windows or macOS at handling *X*, or that it is unfriendly to users.
+Yet, I know of at least one [77-year-old grandma that learned how to use Linux](https://old.reddit.com/r/linux/comments/gxlkuw/i_recently_taught_my_grandma_77_linux/), and have always been able to find an application to perform the task I needed on Linux.
+From my point of view, Linux has never been more user-friendly and powerful than it is now.

 Usually, I find that mindset is the underlying reason for perceived deficiencies.
 Remember that [Linux is NOT